wrightben/languages/javascript/Games/Sudoku Solver/README.md

 #### TODO LIST
 - [x] Can I make a template?
 Yes.
 Easily enough to show a kid how to do it.
 - [x] Can I generate more templates using only the S-R method?
-No.
+No. Need transformations.
 - [ ] How is it guaranteed that a sudoku is human solvable?